shopgoodwillsniper/shopgoodwill-sniper/README.md

 ### Automatic Updates

-The **ShopGoodwill Auction Sniper** automatically checks for updates and prompts you to install the latest version.
+The **ShopGoodwill Sniper** automatically checks for updates and prompts you to install the latest version.
 Updates include:

 - New feature additions
 - Performance improvements